Wasp Removal Services

 Though terrifying once inside, they are not typically aggressive because they are so exhausted.
 Tired from trying so hard to get out the window, they will become lethargic and dehydrated in the process.

-- Make sure the shrubs and grass around your home is trimmed regularly.
+- Make sure the shrubs and grass around your home are trimmed regularly.

 - Eliminate water sources wasps may be able to drink.